josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 #### Query for the `<h1>`

-You'll write a sequence of tests that inspect the value of the `<h1>` element that wraps the *title* property interpolation binding.
+You will write a sequence of tests that inspect the value of the `<h1>` element that wraps the *title* property interpolation binding.

 You update the `beforeEach` to find that element with a standard HTML `querySelector` and assign it to the `h1` variable.